joshhus/blockchain-sw-25/index.md

 ### Developer Tools
 {: ##get-started-console-ocp-dev-tools}

 Are you a developer?
-Check out the [**{{site.data.keyword.blockchainfull_notm}} Platform Extension for VS Code**](/docs/blockchain-sw-25?topic=blockchain-sw-25-develop-vscode#develop-vscode), a free IDE that provides an explorer and commands accessible from the command palette for developing smart contracts quickly.
+Check out the [**{{site.data.keyword.blockchainfull_notm}} Platform Developer Tools**](/docs/blockchain-sw-25?topic=blockchain-sw-25-develop-vscode#develop-vscode), a free IDE that provides an explorer and commands accessible from the command palette for developing smart contracts quickly.
+Install it locally or run it from the cloud using Red Hat CodeReady Workspaces.

 ## Before you begin
 {: #get-started-console-ocp-set-up-ocp}